Yasuke (TV series): Critical reception

+Metacritic, which uses a weighted average, assigned the series a score of 72 out of 100, based on 9 critics, indicating "generally favorable" reviews.
 On Rotten Tomatoes, 93% of 27 ratings are positive, and the average rating is 6.60/10 garnering the series critical praise.
-The consensus for the series states: "Anchored by an impressive voice cast led by a solid Lakeith Stanfield, Yasukes expertly crafted, gorgeously animated blend of fantasy and history is an epic ode to the titular samurai."
+The consensus for the series states: "Anchored by an impressive voice cast led by a solid LaKeith Stanfield, Yasukes expertly crafted, gorgeously animated blend of fantasy and history is an epic ode to the titular samurai."

 The series received mixed reviews from some critics.
 James Poniewozik praised both the animation and score, but argued that "the quieter and more novel aspects... get drowned out by its louder, less distinctive action story lines."
 He also described the series as an "artful genre mash-up", said it has colorful villains, and stated there is "untapped potential" in the history of the protagonist or in alternative history.
 Melanie McFarland of Salon called the story "fantastical" and a project "closer to the heart" than other media LeSean Thomas worked on, but needs more time to tell the story than is allotted in six episodes.
 Nick Valdez of ComicBook.com said the series has a talented team behind it, is a fun "blend of realism and kooky fun", and praised the show's music, while criticizing the series for covering too much ground in six episodes, with "two-arc anime condensed into a single arc's time".
 Toussaint Egan of Polygon said the series delivered on an "expansive promise" with a protagonist whose personality and history hint to the "expansive multiplicity of the Black experience as a whole", added that although there isn't much space to explore the character's stories, this is the exception for Yasuke, and called the series "fascinating".